mrrajat10/Data_Science_Internship_Unified_Mentor_Pvt.Ltd./Project_01_OCD_Diagnosed/README.md

-# OCD Patient Data Analysis
+# OCD Patient Severity Data Analysis

 This project explores demographic and clinical data of patients with Obsessive-Compulsive Disorder (OCD).
 The aim is to understand patterns in patient characteristics and symptoms.